makesites/vanilla-query/readme.md

 ### Scope

 This is a strict Vanilla JS or CSS3 syntax conversion.
-No extra functionality is added - if some function is not available as Vanilla JavaScript of a CSS attribute it ill not be created in this lib.
+No extra functionality is added - if some function is not available as Vanilla JavaScript of a CSS attribute it will not be created from scratch.

 ## Install